Pinnacle Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 - Pinnacle Peak Protein Grain Free Formula (5 stars)

-Pinnacle Salmon and Potato Grain Free dry dog food was selected to represent the others in the line for this review.
+Pinnacle Salmon and Potato Grain Free formula was selected to represent the other products in the line for this review.

 Pinnacle Salmon and Potato Grain Free